We are a Unicef UK Rights Respecting School!

 For further information about Rights Respecting Schools please visit: www.unicef.org.uk/rrsa

-We are delighted to announce that just before Easter we were awarded the Bronze Award in Recognition of our Commitment by Unicef.
+We are delighted to announce that in March 2021 we were awarded the Bronze Award in Recognition of our Commitment by Unicef.
 This is the first part of the RRSA (Rights Respecting Schools Award) journey.
 We are now working on the Silver level, where we will work as a school to become aware of the rights of a child.

 On Wednesday 5th May 2021, we launched Rights Respecting in school.
 The children spent time looking at the difference between wants and needs.
 They discovered that needs are those things that enable them to live healthy, safe and fulfilled lives.
 This helped the children better understand how the rights of a child are based around needs and how this links with the UN Convention on the Rights of a Child.